spcourse/integrals/en/roots/index.md

         result = roots(1, 2, -10)

-* Later on also test your program with a quadratic function that has no roots (check if the list is empty).
+* Later on also test your program with a quadratic equation that has no roots (check if the list is empty).
 The program should print that the roots do not exist:

-        This function does not have roots.
+        This equation does not have roots.

 ## Testing